apache/druid/docs/querying/projections.md

 In this example, Druid aggregates data into `distinct_user`, `sum_added`, and `sum_deleted` dimensions based on the aggregator that's specified and a source dimension.
 These aggregations are grouped by the columns you define in `groupingColumns`.

+## Use a projection

+Druid automatically uses a projection if your query matches a projection you've defined.
+There are some query context parameters that give you some control on how projections are used and Druid's behavior:

+- `useProjection`: The name of a projection you defined.
+The query engine must use that projection and will fail the query if the projection does not match the query.
+- `forceProjections` `true` or `false`.
+The query engine must use a projection and will fail the query if there isn't a matching projection.
+-  `noProjections`:  `true` or `false`.
+The query engine won't use any projections.

 ## Compaction